 The mode data is in the form of one byte, consisting of two BCD digits.
 See the example shown above.

-If the command length is incorrect, or if the unit is under LOCAL control, or if the received mode data is not valid, the command is ignored.
+If the received mode is not a valid mode select code, or if the unit is under LOCAL control, the command is ignored.

 READ UPPER/LOWER-EDGE FREQUENCY